TriumphantAkash/ShowMyLocation/README.md

 # ShowMyLocation
-An elementary Android app that updates phone's location every second
+An elementary Android app that updates phone's location using event driven task